pfisterm/rock-paper-scissors-exercise/README.md

 The user can customize the player name on the right side of the equal sign.

 # Run the App
 Once the setup is complete.
-Run the game.py file from the command line using the code
+Run the game.py file from the command line using the code <br>
     ```python game.py```